Hewlett High School alumnus Alan Zweibel has come a long way since writing jokes for $7 apiece for the Catskill comics.

 Zweibel, 72, a Five Towns native who also lived in Wantagh, recently was awarded a lifetime achievement award from Stand Up NY, which opened in 1986 and is one of New York City’s premiere comedy clubs.
 The honor is Zweibel’s fifth such award.

-“When I was told about this particular award, it touched my heart,” Zweibel said.
+“When I was told about this particular award, it touched my heart,” he said.
 “I have a great affection for comedy clubs because it was very good for me to showcase my material.”

-Zweibel grew up on Long Island, moving to Woodmere at age 15 after his family first lived in Brooklyn and then Wantagh.
+Zweibel grew up on Long Island, moving to Woodmere at age 15.
+His family first lived in Brooklyn.
 He graduated from Hewlett High School in 1968.

-He started in small clubs, initially writing jokes for Catskill Comics and other clubs before screenwriter Lorne Michaels eventually noticed his work and gave Zweibel a job as an original writer on “Saturday Night Live” in 1974.
-There he formed connections with numerous comedy writers, including two that would remain Zweibel’s best friends to this day, Billy Crystal and Larry David.
+He started in small clubs, initially writing jokes for Catskill comics and other clubs before screenwriter Lorne Michaels eventually noticed his work and gave him a job as an original writer on “Saturday Night Live” in 1974.
+There he formed connections with many comedy writers, including two that would remain Zweibel’s best friends to this day, Billy Crystal and Larry David.

-Zweibel’s TV credits include “It’s Garry Shandling’s Show, “Monk” and “Curb Your Enthusiasm.”
-He also wrote for the Tony Award-winning play “700 Sundays,” on which he worked alongside Crystal, and six off-Broadway plays, including “Bunny Bunny–Gilda Radner: A Sort of Romantic Comedy,” which he adapted from his best-selling book.
+Zweibel’s television credits include “It’s Garry Shandling’s Show, “Monk” and “Curb Your Enthusiasm,” a show created by David.
+He also wrote for the Tony Award-winning play “700 Sundays,” on which he worked alongside Crystal, and six off-Broadway plays, including “Bunny Bunny–Gilda Radner: A Sort of Romantic Comedy,” which he adapted from his bestselling book.